Lawyer For I-601 Waiver In Texas

 Upon entry into the U.S., the applicant will present the sealed Immigrant Visa Packet.
 The officer will stamp the visa and the stamp serves as a temporary green card (I-551) valid for one year.
 The actual green card should arrive sometime before the year is up.
 A social security number will be assigned automatically and a card arrives about three weeks after entry into the U.S

-How Long Does The I 601 Waiver Take?
+How Long Does The I 601 Waiver Take In Texas?

 It can take anywhere between 12-18 months.